Twikito/easy-toggle-state/README.md

 # Easy toggle state

 A tiny JavaScript library to toggle the state of any HTML element in most of contexts with ease.
 Only set some HTML attributes, and code the rest with your CSS skills.

 ## Why?

 A front-end developer often has to code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or other.

-All these components are based on the same behavior: a trigger element toggles the state of one or more target elements.
+Well… All these components are based on the same behavior: a trigger element toggles the state of one or more target elements.

-Here is the solution I propose: one script to associate a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.
+Here is the solution I propose: one script to associate a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes.
+You just have to focus on adjusting the rest with CSS.

 ## How to use